Hidden 9-meter long chamber inside Great Pyramid revealed - NewsBreak

 The pyramid about 11 miles from Cairo’s center is also known as Khufu’s Pyramid for its builder, a 4th Dynasty pharaoh who reigned from 2509 to 2483 B.C.

 The ancient structure is the last surviving wonder of the ancient world.
 It has captivated visitors since it was built as a royal burial chamber some 4,500 years ago.
 Experts are divided over how it and other pyramids were constructed, so even relatively minor discoveries generate great interest.
-14-year-old killed after being hit by train identified
+Ticketmaster, PayPal, eBay are hassling customers to report sales even though the IRS says they don’t have to

 Egypt often publicly touts ancient discoveries to attract more tourists, a major source of foreign currency for the cash-strapped North African country.
 The sector suffered a long downturn after the political turmoil and violence that followed a 2011 uprising.
 Copyright 2023 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.